PTF97.S1.Q6

 Appeal to Authority

 The author concludes that when the economy recovers, it will be a strong recovery—even though academic economists think otherwise.
 So what supports this conclusion?
-Well, most economists who work for investment companies think the recovery will be strong.
-And the author believes that these investment economists are more reliable than the academic economists, because unlike the academic economists, the investment economists' jobs might be at risk depending on their predictions.
+Well, most investment economists think the recovery will be strong.
+And the author believes investment economists are more reliable: unlike the academic economists, the investment economists' jobs might be at risk depending on their predictions.

-The author's claim about the strength of the coming economic recovery rests on an the sub-conclusion that the predictions of investment economists are more likely to be correct, solely based on the fact that their jobs might be at risk.
+The author's claim about the strength of the coming economic recovery rests on assuming that the predictions of investment economists are more likely to be correct, solely based on the fact that their jobs might be at risk.
 The author doesn't rely on any direct evidence, but simply decides which authority to believe.
+And this also makes the argument vulnerable, if those experts happen to be not so reliable after all.

 Show answer